Ink Settings

 If the screening settings used when producing the 1-bit files differ from the ones in the characterization (e.g. when using 1-Bit Creator in GMG ColorProof), the first ones should be used.

-Usage (2).
+Usage

-The Ink Usage defines how a color will be handled during profile calculation.
+The Usage setting defines how a color will be handled during profile calculation.
 It also influences the choice of patches and the total number of patches in iteration test charts used for DotProof profiling.

 Option | Description |